Healthy Homes Assessment Mangateretere

 What We Do

-As building inspectors we deal with all the issues of expert house inspects.
-We’re here to ensure that you make the correct decision when buying your next home.
+As building inspectors, we deal with all the aspects associated with specialist home examinations.
+We’re there to ensure you make the right decision when buying your next home.

-We are serious about your investment and conduct detailed inspections so you won’t get any unexpected or expensive surprises meaning you can relax and focus on the fun aspects of purchasing or owning your own home.
+We take your investment seriously and conduct comprehensive checks to ensure you don’t be faced with any costly or unexpected expenses, which means you can relax and focus on the fun aspects of owning or purchasing an house.

-Our systematic approach to inspecting your property and the latest software technology with digital photos embedded into the reports, you are able to actually see any issues that may be identified.
-Because of our detailed report, it’s no wonder that we get so many clients recommending our services to their family and acquaintances.
+With our systematic approach to your inspection of your home and the most up-to-date software technology which includes digital photos in your reports, you are able to actually see any issues discovered.
+With our comprehensive reporting it is no wonder that we have so many customers who recommend our service to family members and acquaintances.

 Comprehensive Home Assessments